-We all know what the first thing people think of when they think of Vermont: Maple Syrup.
+We all know what the first thing people think of when they think of Vermont: maple syrup.
 Vermont is the largest producer of maple syrup in the United States, producing about 6% of the world’s supply.
-In 2016, Vermont produced 1.9 million gallons of maple syrup, over double what New York produced, the next largest producer in the United States.
+In 2019, Vermont produced over 2.2 million gallons of maple syrup, way more than what New York produced, the next largest producer in the United States.
 Quebec is the largest overall producer of maple syrup, producing about 75% of the world’s output.

 Maple syrup is generally made from the sap of sugar, black, or red maple trees, but can be made from other Maple species.
 The trees store starch in their trunks and roots before the winter, and then in the winter and early spring, the starch is converted to sugar that rises in the sap.
 Holes are drilled into the trunks of the Maple trees to collect the sap.
 The sap is then heated to evaporate the water to create Maple syrup.
 The Maple syrup is then graded based on its density and translucency.
 All pure maple syrup made in Vermont must now also include the word “Vermont” as part of the grade, and it must meet a higher density requirement than dictated by the international law.